 Saltburn-by-the-Sea is a North Sea resort in North Yorkshire that keeps a lot of it's original Victorian charm.
 Saltburn has the last remaining pier in Yorkshire, when it was opened in 1869 access was difficult down the steep cliffs and so a wooden cliff hoist was created and later replaced by The Saltburn Cliff Lift, also known as the The Saltburn tramway, which is one of the world's oldest water-powered funiculars.
 This takes visitors down the 120ft cliff with some great views.
 The Saltburn Miniature Railway is a 15inch (381mm) gauge railway that runs south from Cat Nab Station close to the beach, for about half a mile inland to Forest Halt, where there is a woodland walk and the Italian Gardens.
 Saltburn is also on the 110-mile long Cleveland Way National Trail.

-Why not check beaches nearby as we have no beaches around Saltburn By The Sea, 22 North Yorkshire beaches, or have a look at our list of North Yorkshire dog friendly beaches, or even our United Kingdom Blue Flag beach list.
+Why not check beaches nearby as we have no beaches around Saltburn By The Sea and 22 North Yorkshire beaches.
+You can even take a look at our list of North Yorkshire dog friendly beaches or even our United Kingdom Blue Flag beach list.

 Want some ideas on where to visit?